freedomotic/fd-polymer-elements/README.md

-fd-polymer-thing
+fd-polymer-elements
 ================

-See the [component page](http://bestmazzo.github.io/fd-polymer-thing) for more information.
+See the [component page](http://freedomotic.github.io/fd-polymer-elements) for more information.

 ## Getting Started